JOE PARISI - MATH

 Courses taught

-HONORS ENGLISH 11-12 | Rhetoric
+Honors English 11-12 | Rhetoric

 It all begins inside: inside the heads of students.
 There are ideas in there and language and emotions and endless possibilities.
 Writing is pulling together all of that inside stuff.
 Writing is practicing getting that inside stuff onto the page.
 Students rehearse and practice by doing.
 Teachers help support the rehearsals and the practices by helping students understand strategies that they use and by suggesting others that they can try.
 The more effective the practice and rehearsal, the more effectively we can communicate our ideas and opinions.
 The rhetoric class is designed to help students study, develop, and practice their writing and speaking skills using the power, beauty, and effectiveness of language.
 The rest of the class raises questions as the writer’s text emerges.
 Through readings, discussions, and writing assignments, students further develop their writing and speaking skills and learn to effectively reason and communicate ideas.
 We assist the writers by encouraging and supporting the writers’ decision-making as the pieces evolve.
 The rhetoric class helps to develop forms that pieces can take by experimenting with language.
 Ideas come first, and writers test the range of possibilities—they learn about adding and deleting ideas.
 They learn to arrange and rearrange and expand and contract ideas as a piece develops.
 Students will practice and hone their skills by reading, writing, debating, and presenting.
 We will analyze how authors write rather than simply looking at what authors write.